 We have presented what we believe to be the youngest patient to date to be diagnosed with CM-AVM syndrome.
 This case highlights the importance of searching for associated lesions in the presence of multifocal CM's.
-When fast-flow vascular components are present, treatment can be initiated early to avoid future morbidity.
-A working knowledge of associated syndromes, a multidisciplinary approach and appropriate imaging studies and their interpretation can yield a timely diagnosis.
+When fast-flow vascular components are present, treatment can be initiated phenotypic variability, with many genetically affected family members entirely lacking a highflow vascular lesion.
+For example, this patient's genetic alteration in the (c.2603 + 1 G > A) is identical to a patient reported by Revencu [6], et al. That patient manifested CM's without fast-flow vascular anomalies but also was reported to have chylous ascites.